imomou/LogFarm/README.md

 * Intergration with Kinesis ( AWS Lambda or Docker )

-For anything questions or issues please don't hesistate to contact me at ko.sam.wang@gmail.com .
+If You Have Any Questions or Concerns, Please Contact at ko.sam.wang@gmail.com.
 All suggestions are welcome!
 Happy Logging!